Amateurs write scripts, professional dramatists construct them

 TRAINING WRITERS WHO STRIVE TO ACHIEVE THE HIGHEST FORM OF THEIR CRAFT

-For the first time ever, Jeff Kitchen is offering his professional techniques for the dramatist through a digital apprenticeship training program, Scriptwriting Mastery.
+For the first time ever, Jeff Kitchen is offering his professional techniques for the dramatist through an online writing apprenticeship training program, Scriptwriting Mastery.

 This program teaches the same tools, underlying principles, and methodologies that were taught in Jeff’s small workshops to thousands of students from Broadway to Hollywood.
 As always Jeff doesn’t tell, but shows students how to achieve substantial expertise through good attack as a storyteller and solid craft as a dramatist.